fghaas/pyconau2020/markdown/problem.md

 * I open a session to the database with the `User.objects.get()` call that populates the `me` object.
 * Then I wait 40 seconds.
-That’s comfortably short of the 50-second HAproxy timeout.
 * Now when I run `me.refresh_from_db()`, the session is still alive and the call completes without error.
-The timeout clock resets at this stage, and I could keep going like this ad infinitum, as long as I `sleep()` (or keep busy) for less than 50 seconds.
-* However, I next wait *55* seconds, causing HAProxy to terminate the connection.
+* However, I try this again, this time waiting waiting *55* seconds.
 * And then, `refresh_from_db()` breaks immediately with the 2013
   error.